-a.
-A Type II IEPR SAR shall be conducted on design and construction activities for hurricane and storm risk management and flood risk management projects, as well as other projects where potential hazards pose a significant threat to human life.
+- a.
+A Type II IEPR SAR shall be conducted on design and construction activities for any project where potential hazards pose a significant threat to human life.
+The District Chief of Engineering, as the Engineer in Responsible Charge, needs to assess whether the threat is significant and document that in the Review Plan.
+A recommendation to not conduct a SAR shall (like any Review Plan recommendation) have the endorsement of the RMO prior to approval of the Review Plan.
 This applies to new projects and to the major repair, rehabilitation, replacement, or modification of existing facilities.
 External panels will review the design and construction activities prior to initiation of physical construction and periodically thereafter until construction activities are completed.
 Since design initiates in the decision document phase, Appendix D, paragraph 2.c.4 incorporates the SAR into the Type I IEPR.
 Appendix E provides guidance for reviews conducted on design and construction activities performed after the approval of a decision document.
-The review shall be on a regular schedule sufficient to inform the Chief of Engineers on the adequacy, appropriateness, and acceptability of the design and construction activities for the purpose of assuring that good science, sound engineering, and public health, safety, and welfare are the most important factors that determine a project's fate.

-b.
-The District Chief of Engineering, as the Engineer-In-Responsible-Charge, is responsible for ensuring the Type II review is conducted in accordance with this Circular, and will fully coordinate with the Chief of Construction, the Chief of Operations, and the project manager through the Pre-Engineering and Design (PED) and construction phases.
+The review shall be on a regular schedule sufficient to inform the Chief of Engineers on the adequacy, appropriateness, and acceptability of the design and construction activities for the purpose of assuring that good science, sound engineering, and public health, safety, and welfare are the most important factors that determine a project's fate. - b.
+When a Type II review is included in the project's approved Review Plan, the District Chief of Engineering, as the Engineer-In-Responsible-Charge, is responsible for ensuring the Type II review is conducted in accordance with this Circular, and will fully coordinate with the Chief of Construction, the Chief of Operations, and the project manager through the Pre-Engineering and Design (PED) and construction phases.
 The project manager will coordinate with the RMO to develop the review requirements and to include them in the Review Plan.
-The RMO for Type II reviews is the USACE Risk Management Center.

-c.
-The following excerpt from The American Society of Civil Engineers (ASCE), Civil Engineering magazine, February 2009, Volume 79, Number 2, Guiding Principles for Critical Infrastructure, page 58, column one, by ASCE's Critical Infrastructure Guidance Task Committee should serve as a back drop for conducting Safety Assurance Reviews.
-It captures the essence of the challenge and purpose of the review:

-"For example, critical infrastructure must be designed to provide a balanced level of protection based on hazard level and reliability, and designs must be sufficiently conservative to accommodate unforeseen conditions.
-With the rapid expansion of knowledge and the spread of practices that have proved to be extremely effective ("best practices"), we must review the adequacy of existing infrastructure within the context of that new knowledge and ensure that processes are in place to respond quickly to any performance problems that arise.
-Resilience to prevent catastrophic failures must be a component of all designs.
-Performance monitoring should be rigorously employed in the operation and maintenance of protection systems."

-2. Risk Informed Decision.
-Any project addressing hurricane and storm risk management or flood risk management or any other project where the Federal action is justified by life safety or the failure of the project would pose a significant threat to human life requires a Type II review.
-Other factors to consider for conducting a Type II review of a project or components of a project are:

-a.
-The project involves the use of innovative materials or techniques where the engineering is based on novel methods, presents complex challenges for interpretations, contains precedent-setting methods or models, or presents conclusions that are likely to change prevailing practices;
+The default RMO for flood risk management projects and Type II reviews is the USACE Risk Management Center (RMC).
+If the RMC and MSC agree that a Type II review does not need to be conducted, the MSC may assume RMO responsibilities for the implementation phase.
+Any such a transfer of responsibility should be mutually agreed upon and mindful of all the remaining phases of the project. - 2.
+Risk Informed Decision.
+Any project the Federal action is would pose a significant threat to human life (public safety) requires a Type II review.
+Other factors to consider for conducting a Type II review of a project or components of a project are: - a.
+The project involves the use of innovative materials or techniques where the engineering is based on novel methods, presents complex challenges for interpretations, contains precedent-setting methods or models, or presents conclusions that are likely to change prevailing practices; - b.

-b.
 The project design requires redundancy, resiliency, and robustness.